FavaLucas/FavaLucas/README.md

 *************************************************************************************************************************************************

-- Hello there, I’m @FavaLucas

-- An enthusiastic web development student in constant search for knowledge to strengthen my training and thus be able to join work teams on challenging projects.
-- Currently, I am exploring Backend stacks and developing my first APIs to connect with databases, thus complementing my training in web development.

-- My main goal is to learn something new every day, aware of the vastness of the world of web development.
-Despite the challenges you may face along this path, I know that the satisfaction of seeing things work is incomparable.
-For this reason, I share the projects I carry out on my profile, with the hope that they can serve as a guide for others in their own learning.

-- ⚡ Fun fact: I hope the force is with me in my mission to learn and grow as a web developer!
-- If you want to use force to contact me, you must.

 <!---
 FavaLucas/FavaLucas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.